yumium/tech_notes/C++.md

 A view of a contiguous memory, useful when you want to pass some contiguous sequence but not owning the memory.

-It only supports contiguous memory because internals do pointer arithmetic.
+It only supports contiguous memory because internals do pointer arithmetic (so compiled code is efficient).
 For general iterators (e.g., for `std::list`), use `std::ranges::subrange`

 Type signature
 ```cpp